gilberty005/gilberty005/README.md

 ## Hi there! 👋

 I'm a sophomore at Columbia University.
 I'm currently interested in natural language processing and algorithmic machine learning.
-I've had the opportunity to work on some cool projects with even cooler people :)
+I've had the opportunity to work on some cool projects with some even cooler people :)

 <!--
 **gilberty005/gilberty005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.